awestover/thoughts/content/Favorite Endeavors by Aesthetics.md

 - It had a big impact on me alone!
 I still read these notes.
 It wouldn't have happened without this app.

 **Talking to random people**

----

-Addendum it should be noted that advice from career advice from 80,000 hours is probably still worth considering.
-In particular, I haven't ever really *tried* doing anything other than TCS research.
-So of course I can't based on historical data conclude that doing radically breaking status quo things like
-- healthcare engineer / research
-- pandemic prevention research / misc other "applying computery stuff to sciencey problems"
-- ML research / safety research
-wouldn't be better.

-This is not hedging; it's an admission that [[wrong exists]].
-It's not [[procrastinating choices]], as I plan on rectifying this deficit of experience.